eross529/ScrumMastersGuideToTheGalaxy/ha/laws.markdown

 Bascially this comes into play when want change your architecture of your software, you also have to change your orginizational structure.

-Conway's Law is talked about a lot in Continous Delivery nad DevOps.
+Conway's Law is talked about a lot in Continous Delivery and DevOps.

 Original Article:
 http://www.melconway.com/Home/Committees_Paper.html